rodaynahassan/educatly-challenge/README.md

 And voila, here is the easiet application to track your working hours!

+# Material UI

+Material UI was used in this project in order to build a scalable, interactive design with vibrant colors and visual props.
+It was the only UI library used to avoid using multiple libraries and put extra load on the project.

 # Interacting with the webpage

     - The table displayed is only for one employee showing his working hours history